sandy366/LearnAI-KnowledgeMiningBootcamp/Solution-Architecture.md

 # Solution Architecture

+In this Architecture document you will see details of the solution created trought the training labs.
 In this training you will create a solution to ingest and process business documents.
 The dataset is detailed below and it was choosen specially for this training.

 You will start with the environment